 - Overseas assets requiring foreign grants

-- Insolvent estate
+- The estate is insolvent

 For a full breakdown of the application steps, see our step-by-step guide to applying for probate.